Day One

 “Are you serious?
 Why don’t you…”

 A huffing sound emanates from the opaque distance.
-It precedes Kudlac’s odd, zephyr-driven speech.
-A curt string of unrecognizable syllables ensues and, at the last of them, the portal dissolves into empty air.
+A curt string of unrecognizable syllables ensues and the portal dissolves into empty air.

 H’seven aims a vicious scowl at the space vacated by Mr. Black’s monstrous emissary.
-His glower sweeps the room, perhaps seeking a focal point for his enmity, finding none.
+His glower sweeps the room seeking a focal point for his enmity, finding none.

 The response is prompt.
 “I’m here, sir.”